Deerdama/console-zoo-laravel/readme.md

 <br>

-* Extra steps for older Laravel versions: To use the [artisan command](#Display-All-Options) to preview all the predefined colors and icons, then you'll need to register it manually (_I think it was for laravel under 5.5_).

-    Add the service provider `Deerdama\ConsoleZoo\ConsoleZooServiceProvider` into your `config/app.php` providers
+:grey_exclamation: **Laravel versions**: I used this in few laravel versions from 5.1 up to 6.4 and everything worked normally on all of those..

+* Just keep in mind that on versions **older than 5.5**: the service providers need to be registered manually, so you'll need to add the `Deerdama\ConsoleZoo\ConsoleZooServiceProvider` into your `config/app.php` providers, and only then run the vendor:publish

+* And in case someone wants to try this on **4.2**... the basic output methods `zoo()` and `surprise()` actually work, but forget about registering the service provider, using the preview command or using the default methods like `zooSuccess()`

 -------------------
 <br>